scritcash/scrit-whitepaper/scrit-whitepaper.md

 users and other mints.
 This allows mints without prior knowledge of a DBC to accept it as valid as long as it is signed by enough other mints.
-However, this only holds as long as there is an upper bound of mints that are **replaced** during the verification epoch of a DBC.
-No more than (n-m)/2 mints may be replaced during that epoch to prevent a user from forging a DBC.
+However, this only holds as long as there is an upper bound of mints that are **changed** during the verification epoch of a DBC.
+No more than $x$\<$2m$-$n$ mints may be changed (added or replaced) during that epoch to prevent a user from forging a DBC.

+To simplify corner cases of verification in actual implementations we set the rule that a verification period may not be longer than the next signing period.

+Changes to $m$ are unproblematic because in transactions the $m$ refers to input DBCs of the same or previous epoch while $m$ in the output DBCS refers to the current signing epoch only.
+However $m$ must always be larger than $n/2$, as explained in section Quorum.

+Given these constraints it is advisable that $m$ is significantly larger than $n/2$ to add more flexible to the change of $n$.

 Change of monetary supply
 -------------------------